Please note that this site is not suitable for viewing on mobile phones

 Using these Pages

 The species list, below right, identifies which spiders have been imaged so far.
-Clicking on the species name will open a "Species Page" with up to nine micrographs of key features of the species, normally selected from the features described below.
+Clicking on the species name will open a "Species Page" with somewhere between five and 12 micrographs of key features of the species, normally selected from the features described below.
 Clicking on an individual micrograph will bring up a larger version of the photo in a new, floating, window.
 These windows may be closed individually, or if a number of windows have been opened from the same page, then the green button "Click to close floating windows" may be clicked on.
 Once the Species Page has been closed, any individual windows opened from it will need to be closed one at a time.
 Clicking on "Back to Species List" will take you back to this page, scrolled to position the Species List at the top right of the screen.
 "Open Spiders home in a new window" is self-explanatory.
-Depending on the browser used, the individual feature pages may be displaced behind the species page or neatly overlapped in front of that page.
-Mozilla Firefox works best, but Internet Explorer, Edge, Safari and Google Chrome also work.
-IE gives a warning that code is to be run on the page.
-You will need to allow scripts to run to take advantage of the larger floating windows for the features.
+Not all browsers work the same.
+I find that Chrome and Firefox work best.
+Even so, the floating windows (other than the most recent one) tend to be hidden behind the Species Page, and stacked directly on top of each other.
+If your browser is set to prevent scripts running, you will need to temporarily allow this to take advantage of the larger floating windows for the features.
 The reason the windows are floating is to enable a feature (for example head) of one species to be compared side by side with that of a different species.

 If you are not careful, you may end up with rather a lot of open windows!

-This is the female sex organ of a spider and is located on the ventral side of the abdomen.
+This is the female sex organ, and is located on the ventral side of the abdomen.
 In mating, the male will insert the tip (embolus) of one palp into one of two copulatory ducts in the epigyne and discharge the previously loaded sperm.
 He will (female willing) repeat the process using the other palp and copulatory duct.

 The spinnerets are the organs from where the silk is spun.
 There are various types of silk depending on the function required of it.
-For example, different silk types are used for building webs, the safety line, wrapping prey, the web for charging the pedipals and so on.
+In addition to building webs, spiders use silk for functions such as making a safety line, wrapping prey, wrapping eggs, "ballooning", the web for charging the pedipalps and so on.
 The cribellate spiders (e.g. Amaurobius sp.) have an additional silk-producing area called the cribellum, used for spinning very fine silk to entrap prey near the opening of the hole in the wall or other structure where the spider lies in wait.

 Females also have pedipalps, but they are not as developed as in the males.
-On some species, a single tarsal claw can be discerned, whose purpose is unknown, but thought to be connected with either eating or defence.
+On some species, a single tarsal claw can be discerned.
+The female will bring its pedipalps into use for handling prey and possibly also for defence.

 This is the end part of each leg, similar to a foot.
 It is used for locomotion on the web and for climbing vertical surfaces, as well as more conventional movement.
-Web-dwelling spiders (such as the ARANEIDAE) have two combed claws on each tarsus along with a third hook-like claw that is used for grabing and hanging on to threads of silk.
-Other spiders that do not rely on webs for their food do not have the central hook, but instead have a collection of matted hairs, called scopulae, that allow them to climb on vertical surfaces.
+Web-dwelling spiders (such as the ARANEIDAE) have two combed claws on each tarsus along with a third hook-like claw that is used for grabbing and hanging on to threads of silk.
+Other spiders that do not rely on webs for their food do not have the central hook, but instead have a collection of matted hairs on each tarsus, called a scopula after the latin for a brush, which allow them to climb on vertical surfaces.

 Lockett, G.H. and Millidge, A.F.
 1951 British Spiders.
 The Ray Society Volumes 1 to 3